nedwors/hopper/README.md

 ```
 Now, when using your app, it will be connected to the `foobar` database.

-> Just pass the name of the database, not any extensions etc

 #### Using the default database
 To use the default database, pass the `--d` option to the command:
 ```bash